PlanetHunters/tkmatrix/paper/paper.md

 ## Single-phase inject and recovery
-The most usual way to study the ability of a given exoplanet search tool of finding new candidates is the launch of an inject and recovery process for a grid of periods and planet radius.
+The most usual way to study the ability of a given exoplanet search tool of finding new candidates is the launch of an injection and recovery process for a grid of periods and planet radius.
 For this traditional case, MATRIX provides an easy-to-use execution command which only needs to be fed with a YAML file including the scenario parameters
 (see [mono-phase.yaml](https://github.com/martindevora/matrix/blob/master/examples/mono-phase.yaml) file.).
 You can appreciate that the `PHASES` property is set to `1`.

 ## Multi-phase inject and recovery
-In many cases, a single-phase inject and recovery scenario proves to show poor results near the threshold detection limit (when transiting exoplanet models start to be difficult to be detected) because it only assess the detectability of a model with one sample for a given period and radius pair.
+In many cases, a single-phase injection and recovery scenario proves to show poor results near the threshold detection limit (when transiting exoplanet models start to be difficult to be detected) because it only assess the detectability of a model with one sample for a given period and radius pair.
 But there is also one more reason that could reverse completely the results of a single-phase inject and recovery scenario: the epoch